conda-forge/conda-forge.github.io/src/orga/governance.rst

     This vote will end on {date}.

 ----
-:Posting results: To maintain the historical record, the outcome of any standard vote should be
+:Posting results: To maintain the historical record, the outcome of any standard vote which invokes the
-         recorded in the "vote-results" folder at
+         "time out" rules below should be recorded in the "vote-results" folder at https://github.com/conda-forge/conda-forge.github.io/tree/master/src/vote-results
-         https://github.com/conda-forge/conda-forge.github.io/tree/master/src/vote-results

          Each vote should be its own file.
 The filename should reflect the topic and the